VolodiaPG/colonyos-tutos/14-large-language-model/README.md

 # Multi-Agent System and Large Language Models (LLMs)
 ColonyOS is fundamentally built around the concept of **remote function invocation**.
-When a function is called, it is encapsulated within a process, stored in the ColonyOS server, and assigned to an executor.
-The ColonyOS server acts as a ledger, ensuring reliable execution tracking and process management.
+When a function is called, it is encapsulated in a process, stored in the ColonyOS server, and assigned to an executor.
+The ColonyOS server acts as a ledger, ensuring reliable execution and process management.

 A key feature of ColonyOS is its ability to decouple function definitions from function implementations.
 This is achieved through a broker that dynamically assigns processes to executors, creating a loosely coupled and highly flexible system.

 In this tutorial, we take this concept further by demonstrating how Large Language Models (LLMs) can invoke ColonyOS functions.
 OpenAI provides an API that extends LLM capabilities, enabling them to call local functions and interact seamlessly with their environment.
-This integration unlocks new possibilities* for developing dynamic, adaptive, and context-aware applications.
+This integration unlocks new possibilities for developing dynamic, adaptive, and context-aware applications.

 ## What Are We Going to Implement?
-Imagine a spaceship on a mission to Jupiter to investigate a distress signal detected from Europa, one of its moons.
+Imagine a spaceship on a mission to Jupiter to investigate a distress signal detected from Europa, one of Jupiters moons.

-This spaceship is not just a conventional spaceship, it is a *self-organizing system* where various components form a cybernetic colony, autonomously managing the ship’s functions.
+The spaceship is more than just a conventional vessel—it is a self-organizing system where interconnected components form a cybernetic colony, seamlessly spanning the entire ship and autonomously managing its functions.
 Master of the spaceship is *HAL9000*, a sentient computer that orchestrates the mission, making intelligent decisions in response to evolving mission events.

 In this tutorial, we will model this system using ColonyOS, leveraging ColonyOS distributed execution model to simulate autonomous decision-making, resource allocation, and mission-critical computations.

 <img src="imgs/colony.png" alt="Colony" width="800">

 The figure above illustrates a simplified version of a spaceship colony.
 The Spaceship executor provides actuator and sensor functionalities, enabling interaction with the ship's environment.
-It exposes four ColonyOS functions, which can be invoked by executors, such as HAL9000, or directly by users.
+It exposes four ColonyOS functions, which can be invoked by executors, such as HAL9000, or directly by users (or astronauts).

 1. `setalarm(bool)` – Triggers the ship's alarm system.
 2. `setalien(bool)` – Registers the presence of an alien lifeform on board.